Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Introduction

 In the case when the spatial domain is the entire real line, if zero is a hyperbolic fixed point of the standing wave equation

 and there exists an orbit that is homoclinic to it in the phase plane, a localised solution to \eqref{nls_eqn} exists and belongs to $L^{2}(\R)$ for all time.
-In this case $L_+$ and $L_-$, which are unbounded operators on $L^2(\R)$, both have nontrivial kernel.
+In this case $L_+$ and $L_-$, which are unbounded operators on $L^2(\R)$, both have a nontrivial kernel.
 Indeed, the stationary state $\phi$ and its derivative $\phi_x$ satisfy $L_-\phi=0$ (the stationary equation \eqref{standwave1}) and $L_+\phi_x=0$ (the associated variational equation) respectively, and decay exponentially as $x\ra \pm \infty$.
-The Jones--Grillakis result \cite{J88, Grill88, KP12art} then states that if $P-Q \neq 0 ,1$, where $P$ and $Q$ are the \textit{Morse indices} of $L_+$ and $L_-$, then $N$ has at least one positive real eigenvalue, and hence the standing wave solution to \eqref{nls_eqn} is unstable.
-In the edge case when $P=1$ and $Q=0$, the results of Vakhitov and Kolokolov \cite{VK73} and Grillakis, Shatah and Strauss \cite{GSS87,GSS90} state that the wave is spectrally (and orbitally) stable if the $\be$-derivative of the mass of the wave
+By the results of Jones \cite{J88} and Grillakis \cite{Grill88}, one then has that if $P-Q \neq 0 ,1$, where $P$ and $Q$ are the numbers of negative eigenvalues (or \textit{Morse indices}) of $L_+$ and $L_-$, then $N$ has at least one positive real eigenvalue, and hence the standing wave solution to \eqref{nls_eqn} is unstable.
+In the edge case when $P=1$ and $Q=0$, the results of Vakhitov and Kolokolov \cite{VK73} and Grillakis, Shatah and Strauss \cite{GSS87,GSS90} dictate that the wave is spectrally (and orbitally) stable if the $\be$-derivative of the mass of the wave

 is negative, and spectrally unstable if \eqref{intro:VK} is positive (see \cite[Theorem 4.4, p.215]{pelinovsky}).